TimothyByrd/ChaosHelper/README.md

 4. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.
 5. Force update (F): To force a re-read of the stash tab and a write of the filter file.
 6. Character check (C): Recheck your character and league.
 (This should happen automatically when you switch chararacters.)
 7. Test pattern (T): (town only) Toggle displaying a test pattern to verify the stash window size is correct.
-Once good, you can disable any hotkey for it, until you change monitors.
+Once good, you can disable the hotkey for it, until you change monitors.
 8. Re-read configuation (R): Re-reads the settings.jsonc file.
-Active hotkeys are not updated, and changes to hotkeys will cause them to be ineffective.
 9. Currency list (Z): Get currency prices from Poe Ninja, then print a listing of the contents of the currency tab in the ChaosHelper console window, with a total value.
 The listing should be copy-pastable into a spreadsheet.
 10. Check dump tabs (D): Check dump tabs for interesting items (see "Item rules" below) and for items with matching names for chance recipe.
 Must have `dumpTabs` configured in settings.jsonc.
 11. Check item from clipboard (S): After doing Ctrl-C on an item in PoE, this command will check it against configured item rules (see "Item rules" below).
 Mostly useful for testing rules.